gbarbosa99/Google-Earth-Engine-Crop-Yield-Prediction/README.md

         metrics_dict[location_id] = {'RMSE': rmse, 'MAE': mae, 'R2_test': r2_test, 'R2_train': r2_train}
 ```

-One red flag that stuck out to me was the coefficient of determination for the train model was very high, while the test model was a little lower.
-This could mean that my model was [overfitting](https://en.wikipedia.org/wiki/Overfitting) the training data.
-One way to solve this would be to add [regularization](https://en.wikipedia.org/wiki/Regularization_(mathematics)) to my model.
-Regularization introduces a penalty term to the [loss function](https://en.wikipedia.org/wiki/Loss_function) to prevent the model from overfitting to training data.
+One red flag that caught my attention was that the coefficient of determination for the training model was very high, while it was somewhat lower for the test model.
+This discrepancy suggests that my model might be overfitting the training data.
+One possible solution would be to tune the hyper-parameters of the model such as tree depth, minimum samples split, or number of trees.

 ```python
 Lat: -94.38, Lon: 41.28  0.183029  0.119504  0.613310  0.934019